76mm Gun Tank M41 Walker Bulldog.

 76mm Gun Tank M41A1 Walker Bulldog in Moundsville, West Virginia.

-This tank is the subject of the following detail photos.
+This tank is the subject of several of the following detail photos.
 It shares some features with the vehicle above, including angled fenders and mounting the auxiliary engine muffler (which is not present) on the front fender.
 The interior of the fender stowage box is visible as its cover is missing as well.
 The Audi TT provides some scale to the size of the vehicle.

 76mm Gun Tank M41A1 Walker Bulldog in Moundsville, West Virginia.